KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-encounter-convergence.md

 ## The Standard

 Encounter does not require direct observation of the act.
-Circumstantial convergence establishes a finding when the accumulated pattern leaves no reasonable innocent explanation standing.
+Within Structural Forensics, circumstantial convergence establishes a finding when the accumulated pattern leaves no reasonable innocent explanation standing within the documented field-context.
 A single individuating mark can suffice; a convergence of many marks, taken together, can exclude coincidence even where each, in isolation, would not.
-The weight is in the assembly, and the assembly is admissible as such.
+The weight is in the assembly, and the assembly must be evaluated as such.

+## Definition of Encounter

+In this record, **encounter** does not require proof that a specific human operator personally read the Zenetist corpus.
+Encounter means that the account's output-field came into contact with the originator's published work through at least one plausible transmission channel: direct reading, AI-mediated ingestion, model-assisted reproduction, platform-routed derivative circulation, or another downstream pathway capable of carrying structure without attribution.
+The finding concerns field encounter and downstream transmission — not a confession of personal reading, which the channel is precisely built to make unnecessary and untraceable.

 ## The Convergence